Holley RetroBright Headlights Review: Old School Vibe With New School Tech

 Installation

 Surprisingly, the installation was as advertised.
 The Holley RetroBright headlights truly were plug-and-play for the Chevelle.
 If you own a car with an H4 style plug, you too will have the same result.
 However, if you do not have this style of plug, Holley includes an adapter where you can adjust it to work for your specific car.
-The only difficult part of this install was the annoying screws that have not been removed from years.
-Rust accumulation is always an issue when working on classic cars, but I wouldn’t trade owning one for the world.
+The only difficult part of this install was the annoying screws that have not been removed in years.
+Rust accumulation is always an issue when working on classic cars so have some WD-40 and elbow grease ready to go!

 Is The Performance Worth The Price?